gilleslandais/ivoa-dcp-data-origin/README.md

 The following metadata can be repeated and could follow a controlled vocabulary.

 - Author: name or ORCID
+- Organization: name or URL
 - Editor: name or URL
 - Journal: name or URL
-- Organization: name or URL
 - Datacenter that provides the result: name or URL
 - Contact: email

 - Resource Identifier: ivoid of resource(s) hosted by the service which provides the result
 - Resource citation: DOI, bibcode of resource(s) hosted by the datacenter which returns the result
-- Remote resource identifier: a remote ressource which was used to build the result
+- Original resource identifier: a remote ressource which was used to build the result
-- Remote resource citation: a remote ressource which was used to build the result

 - publication date
+- Original publication date:
+- Data version

-- Curation level
+- Curation level: (controled vocabulary)
-- Licence
+- Operation: Operation as cutout, add-values executed on Data-center on the original data
+- Licence: (original) licenses - machine-readable URI is preferred
 - Access protocol: eg.TAP query, SCS, ...
 - Query: eg: ADQL
+- software version: Data Center version

 - Comment: Any additional information in text plain that complete the result
 - ...?